kedemdor/aoc-2020/README.md

 # aoc-2020
 Advent of Code 2020 Solutions - https://adventofcode.com/2020/

+Have fun coding, and feel free to reach out if you learned something / have an interesting idea.

-All solutions were developed by me, Dor.Kedem@ing.com
+All solutions were developed by me, Dor.Kedem@ing.com.